-We also believe in the concept and wanted to create a noble way of thoughtful travel that extends across generations.
-And moreover as traveling – it creates a Root Bridge between people.
+We also believe in the same concept and wanted to create a noble way of meaningful travel that extends across generations.
+And moreover as traveling – it creates a ‘Root’ Bridge between people.

-Created as Responsible Travel entity and advocacy group, Root Bridge is now extending its activities.
+Created as Responsible Travel entity and advocacy group, Root Bridge Foundation is now one of prominent organization in Northeast India.
 Thanks to the experience acquired over time, Root Bridge is now operational as a consultancy firm for both government and companies willing to develop their operations in the fields of responsible tourism, destination development and livelihood programmes.

 Travelling is by far considered as the best practical education as you come in face to face and new people.
 When you travel with another soul, the education enriches.
 This is some of the experience and knowledge enrichment of the staff while guiding our guest or working with community.

-One of our guest with our story teller Ajanta, while exploring through Meghalaya, decided to rescue the a puppy from the streets.
+One of our guest with our staffer Ajanta, while exploring through Meghalaya, decided to rescue the a puppy from the streets.
 Ajanta says, she always wanted to adopt a dog, but never had the courage.
 However the impulsive act of kindness from the guest, made her more open to going out and helping animals more than ever before.
-The puppy, named as Shillong, is now with Ajanta and she is adorable and irresistible like Shillong- the Scotland of East.
+The puppy, named as Shillong, is now with Ajanta.
 Shillong story is just a story among many other similar stories.

 @All the pictures belong to Root Bridge and subjected to copyright